UTEL-UIUC/gtfs_segments/paper/paper.md

 \begin{subfigure}[]{0.75\textwidth}
   \centering
   \includegraphics[width=\textwidth]{interpolation.jpg}
   \caption{Improvement in snapping due to an increase in resolution and using k-nearest neighbors.
-Adapted from ``Bus Stop Spacings Statistics: Theory and Evidence'' \cite{devunuri2023bus}}
+Adapted from ``Bus Stop Spacings Statistics: Theory and Evidence'' (\protect\hyperlink{ref-devunuri2023bus}{Devunuri, Qiam, Lehe, Pandey, et al., 2023})}
   \label{fig:interpolate}
 \end{subfigure}
 \caption{Handling misaligned stops that are far from their route shapes}